Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

 \subsection{Secure \& Energy-Efficient REMS}

-We now turn our attention to analyzing the energy efficiency requirement and some basic properties that must be kept in order for it to hold.
-Namely we show that the energy efficiency property implies that the system shouldn't use much energy beside solving the mining objectives.
+We now turn our attention to analyzing the energy efficiency requirement.
+Namely we show that the energy efficiency property implies that the system should not use additional energy resources for anything other than the task of solving mining objectives, up to a negligible amount (dictated by $\epsilon$).

-The following claim is the first time we consider the proofs as a tool for enforcing that miners indeed solve mining objectives, which we will be important for the rest of our claims.
-It is also important since it formally captures the following intuition: Miners must always be incentivised to solve the mining objective, rather than generating proofs in some way that is external to the system.
+In the following claim we introduce proofs (of work) as a tool for enforcing that miners indeed solve mining objectives.
+This is important since it formally captures the following intuition: Miners must always be incentivised to solve the mining objective, rather than generating proofs in some way that is external to the system.

-\begin{claim} Let $\mathcal{S}=( \objectives, \setup, \eval, \verify)$ be an \textbf{energy efficient} REMS.
+\begin{claim}[Proofs are necessary] Let $\mathcal{S}=( \objectives, \setup, \eval, \verify)$ be an energy efficient REMS.
 Then miners must supply proofs of attempting to solve mining objectives from $\objectives$ as part of the mining process.
-Furthermore, the computational difficulty of computing $\eval$ is lower than the difficulty of finding a proof $\pi$ for which $\verify$ evaluates to $\mathbb{T}$ \end{claim}
+Furthermore, the computational difficulty of computing $\eval$ must be less than the difficulty of finding a proof $\pi$ for which $\verify$ evaluates to $\mathbb{T}$ \end{claim}

+This means that if $\pi$ was omitted from the definition of REMS, then the system could never hold both conditions of security and energy efficiency.
+Thus the requirement for proofs is actually a harsh requirement of any secure and energy efficient REMS.
+The key property is that given $ek, x, y \in [0,1]^*$, it is hard to find a proof such that $\verify(ek, x, y, \pi) = \mathbb{T}$.
+I.e. the probability of success of any algorithm $ALG$ that tries to find $\pi \in [0,1]^*$ such that $\verify(ek, x, y, \pi) = \mathbb{T}$ is extremely low (following Definition of soundness).